Sometimes food can get too fancy for the sake of it in Dubai – so simply letting good ingredients shine can land a restaurant lots of friends.

 So to secondi proper; on one side of the table a calamari alla griglia – squid salad (AED 95) – al dente grilled mouthfuls, nestled on rocket and datterini tomatoes.

-With flames roaring inside the Neapolitan pizza oven on the other side of the restaurant, it seemed woeful not to delve into another Luigia signature dish.
+With flames roaring inside the Neapolitan pizza oven on the other side of the restaurant, it seems woeful not to delve into another Luigia signature dish.
+Fun fact – the pizza oven is made of stones from the famous Vesuvius volcano of Naples, brought by the restaurant’s staff in their luggage.

 Of the many pizza choices, the Stromboli (AED 90) beckoned.
 A rustic, delightfully chewy crust gave way to a lighter base and delicately balanced components; tomato sauce made from revered San Marzano Pomodori, roasted peppers, homemade spicy Angus sausage, basil and Grana Padano for one of the finest pizzas these jaws have encountered in a while.